Our sustainability roadmap

 We are working closely with regional sustainability champion Sustainability West Midlands, joining a range of other educational institutions, the wider public sector and businesses to work in partnership towards the West Midlands Sustainability Roadmap to 2030.

 Through this relationship, we have commissioned a study and the development of our own roadmap for sustainability, designed to highlight priority areas we can improve on moving forward, from reducing food waste to sustainable travel.
-This will be completed and published in Autumn 2022.

 Key targets include:

 - Reducing our electricity, gas and water consumption

 - Building on our recycling and waste initiatives